Greenham Common Women's Peace Camp: Importance of gender

 The next major event was 'Reflect the Base' on 11 December 1983, when 50,000 women circled the base to protest against the cruise missiles which had arrived three weeks earlier.
 The day started as a silent vigil where women held up mirrors as to allow the base to symbolically look back at itself and its actions; however, the day ended with hundreds of arrests as the women pulled down large sections of the fence.

 Upon breaching the barriers and entering the base, the women were making the statement that they would not stay at home and do nothing the way that women are traditionally expected to while the men take care of the serious "male" issues.
 Their refusal to go home at the end of each day was a challenge against the traditional notion that a woman's place was in the home.
 Many media outlets even questioned the behaviour of the Greenham women: if their children were so important to them, they asked, then why were they not home with them?
 The media tended to ignore the Greenham women's collective identity of "women as mothers" protecting the children and largely focused on the illegitimacy of the camp, describing it as a witches' coven laden with criminal activity, with the women posing a threat to family values and the state.
 One such part of the protest that the media ignored took place on 12 December 1982, where women hung pictures of their children on the fence.
 The idea surrounding this particular event was to hang representations of things the women loved on the fence; to many, this meant hanging pictures of their children.
 Candles were also brought to the protest to mourn the future of the children.

 Aftermath

-In 2000, the fences surrounding the base were finally taken down.
-The site of the protests was turned into a memorial to honor the disarmament movement.
-The memorial consists of a garden with welsh stones surrounding it.
+In 2000, the fences surrounding the base were taken down.
+The site of the protests was turned into a memorial to honour the nuclear disarmament movement.
+The memorial consists of a garden with Welsh stones surrounding it.
 The memorial is meant to show peace and the fight against nuclear weapons.
 The rest of the land has been given back to the people and the local council.

+Participants

+Among the members of the Greenham Common Women's Peace Camp and others who visited were: